Mieke Wijaya: Biography

 Wijaya won two Citra Awards for Best Leading Actress, one in 1967 for Gadis Kerudung Putih and one in 1981 for Kembang Semusim.
 She also received a Citra Award for Best Supporting Actress in 1975 for her role in Ranjang Pengantin.
 In 1996 she received a Surjosoemanto Prize from the National Film Board in recognition of her lengthy career, and at the 2011 Bandung Film Festival she received a Lifetime Achievement award together with Deddy Mizwar.

 She was married to fellow actor Dicky Zulkarnaen (1939–1995) until his death of a stroke.
-They had four children named Tirza Valentina Zulkarnaen (b.
-1964), Ade Miskarana Zulkarnaen (b.
-1968), Nia Zulkarnaen (b.
-1970), and Barman Morgana Zulkarnaen (b.
-1975).
+They had four children: Tirza Valentina, Ade Miskarana, Nia, and Barman Morgana Zulkarnaen.
 The couple's daughter Nia was nominated for a Citra Award in 1991 for her role in Lagu Untuk Seruni.

-Wijaya died at her residence in Kemang, South Jakarta, on 3 May 2022, around 12:30 (UTC).
+Wijaya died at her residence in Kemang, South Jakarta, on 3 May 2022.
 Wijaya was suffered from diabetes and later discovered cancer after being hospitalized for a month in Gatot Soebroto Army Hospital at the age of 82.
 Her funeral was held at Tanah Kusir Cemetery, Kebayoran Lama, on 4 May 2022.
-Among the mourners were Deddy Mizwar, Tio Pakusadewo, and Roy Marten.